Can I submit multiple scans of an entire home?

 • Scan all intermediate areas: Make sure to cover all the intermediate areas between rooms that connect your scans.
 Sometimes first-time users forget to scan a hallway or entryway, and then you'll end up with two models of separate wings of the house instead of one.

-• Scan small nooks and crannies: Not strictly necessary, but it's generally better if you also capture closet hallways and pantries while you're scanning the adjacent rooms because closet depth can have an impact on how the different rooms fit together.
-It's usually no big deal, but in weird houses, it can make a difference.
+• Scan small nooks and crannies: This is not strictly necessary, but it's generally a better, more complete model if you scan everything for a whole home model.
+Capture closets, hallways, and pantries, etc. because closet depth can have an impact on how multiple rooms fit together.
+It's not always vital, but in some houses, it can make a difference.

-• Very large spaces: If you are scanning a really large, open room that is too big to fit in one scan, don't be afraid to break it into multiple.
-When breaking a room into multiple scans, just make sure your start and end points between scans overlap, and we will be able to merge them together.
+• Very large spaces: If you are scanning a really large, open space that is too big to fit in one scan, don't be afraid to break it into multiple scans.
+Make sure your start and end points between scans overlap so we have the connecting reference points to merge them together.

 You can see more homes we have scanned, including the square footage and number of scans, in our sample data package.